 States such as Washington and Oregon also have a number of public universities and liberal arts colleges which are worth exploring.
 These include Reed College and the University of Washington (which boasts a renowned medical school).

 The Western states of the US are known for their warmer climate, and students can look forward to exploring the mountains, coastlines and great plains.

-Ok, so the ‘South’ is a fairly large region of the US, and is too big to encompass as one region.
+Ok, so the ‘South’ is a fairly large region of the US, and is too big to define meaningfully.
 When we say ‘The South’, we can divide this into: